 I’m currently a volunteer mentor for the First Foundation and for the Women in National Security project.
 I also provide voluntary strategy advice to Zealandia wildlife sanctuary.

-I have an MA in Psychology from Otago University and I also enjoy gardening, travel in New Zealand and internationally, tramping, reading, films, conversation and ideas.
+I have a Master in Psychology from Otago University and I also enjoy gardening, travel in New Zealand and internationally, tramping, reading, films, conversation and ideas.

 Nicola Sutton, Chief Executive